SpartanSf/Kinesis/README.md

 Launch via `launchKinesis.exe`

 Unfortunately, Windows detects `launchKinesis.exe` as a generic virus.
-This is due to the software I use, `Vbs To Exe`, see a similar case [here](https://github.com/pyinstaller/pyinstaller/issues/5668)
+This is due to the software I use, `Vbs To Exe`, see a similar case [here.](https://github.com/pyinstaller/pyinstaller/issues/5668) If you do not trust `launchKinesis.exe`, I have also included `launchKinesis.vbs`.

 The goal is for this to be cross-platform, but I would like to get it running first.
 So currently, only windows is guaranteed support.